UrbsLab/heros/README.md

 ***
 <a id="item-seven"></a>
-## Citing scikit-heros
+## Citing HEROS
-The manuscript for scikit-heros has been submitted for review.
+The manuscript for HEROS has been submitted for review.

-If you use scikit-heros in a scientific publication, please consider citing the following paper (once available):
+If you use HEROS in a scientific publication, please cite the following paper (once available):

 Gabe Lipschutz-Villa, Harsh Bandhey, Malek Kamoun, Ryan J. Urbanowicz (Submitted).
 [Rule-based Machine Learning: Separating Rule and Rule-Set Pareto-Optimization for Interpretable Noise-Agnostic Modeling](Not_yet_available)